-Office Hours: I will usually be available by appointment after class Tuesdays and Thursdays at 12.30 pm through Webex (instructions and link to be posted in Learn).
+Office Hours: I will usually be available by appointment after class Tuesdays and Thursdays at 12.30 pm, in my office or on Zoom (instructions and link to be posted in Learn).
 Please make sure you book in advance.
 Alternative: by appointment.

-Email: vmsangalli@uwaterloo.ca
+Email: ymsangalli@uwaterloo.ca